Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 - What is the expected recovery time?

-Tips for helping your child prepare include:
+Tips for helping your child prepare include the following:

 - Start talking about the hospital visit a few days before the procedure.